ehabhussein/AutoGadgetFS/README.md

 # AutoGadgetFS
 Usb testing framework

 Work In progress. will be documented when the project is launched.
+No sending and receiving yet.

 # python3 autogfs.py